KenneilLaroche/Basic_Shell/README.md

-# Basic_Shell
-Simple shell written in python
+# Simple shell written in python